Put option: Instrument models

 The terms for exercising the option's right to sell it differ depending on option style.
-A European put option allows the holder to exercise the put option for a short period of time right before expiration, while an American put option allows exercise at any time before expiration.
+A European-style put option can be exercised only on the expiration date.
+An American-style put option allows exercise at any time before or on the expiration date.

 The most widely traded put options are on stocks/equities, but they are traded on many other instruments such as interest rates (see interest rate floor) or commodities.

 The put buyer either believes that the underlying asset's price will fall by the exercise date or hopes to protect a long position in it.
 The advantage of buying a put over short selling the asset is that the option owner's risk of loss is limited to the premium paid for it, whereas the asset short seller's risk of loss is unlimited (its price can rise greatly, in fact, in theory it can rise infinitely, and such a rise is the short seller's loss).
 The put buyer's prospect (risk) of gain is limited to the option's strike price less the underlying's spot price and the premium/fee paid for it.

 The put 'writer' believes that the underlying security's price will rise, not fall.
 The writer sells the put to collect the premium.
 The put writer's total potential loss is limited to the put's strike price less the spot and premium already received.
 Puts can be used also to limit the writer's portfolio risk and may be part of an options spread.

-The put buyer/owner is short on the underlying asset of the put, but long on the put option itself.
+The put writer is short on the underlying asset of the put, but long on the put option itself.
 That is, the buyer wants the value of the put option to increase by a decline in the price of the underlying asset below the strike price.
 The writer (seller) of a put is long on the underlying asset and short on the put option itself.
 That is, the seller wants the option to become worthless by an increase in the price of the underlying asset above the strike price.
 Generally, a put option that is purchased is referred to as a long put and a put option that is sold is referred to as a short put.